Champion Carnival: 1976

+1977

+The 1977 Champion Carnival took place from April 8 to May 14, featuring fifteen wrestlers in a round-robin format.
+The tournament was won by Giant Baba, who defeated Jumbo Tsuruta in the finals.
+It was Baba's fourth tournament win.

 1978

-The 1978 Champion Carnival took place from March 4 to April 7, featuring 15 wrestlers in a round-robin format.
+The 1978 Champion Carnival took place from March 4 to April 7, featuring fifteen wrestlers in a round-robin format.
 The tournament was won by Giant Baba, who defeated Abdullah the Butcher via countout in the finals.
 It was Baba's fifth tournament win.

 1979

-The 1979 Champion Carnival took place from March 3 to April 6, featuring 16 wrestlers in a round-robin format.
+The 1979 Champion Carnival took place from March 3 to April 6, featuring sixteen wrestlers in a round-robin format.
 The tournament was won by Abdullah the Butcher, who defeated Jumbo Tsuruta in the second of two playoff matches after both men tied atop the standings.
 The first playoff match resulted in a double-countout, and a second match was held.